raspberrypi/documentation/hardware/raspberrypi/revision-codes/README.md

 cat /proc/cpuinfo
 ```

-The last three lines show the hardware type, the revision code and the Pi's unique serial number, for example:
+The last three lines show the hardware type, the revision code, and the Pi's unique serial number.
+For example:

 ```
 Hardware    : BCM2835